marmotlab/CPG_Foothold_Planning/README.md

 Clone the Yuna package into the ROS workspace inside the src folder and build the workspace.

-To use the camera plugin, we have used this repo: https://github.com/SyrianSpock/realsense_gazebo_plugin, and cloned it in our workspace inside the src folder.
+To use the camera plugin, we used this repo: https://github.com/SyrianSpock/realsense_gazebo_plugin, and cloned it in our workspace inside the src folder.

+Please follow the instruction in https://github.com/ANYbotics/elevation_mapping to build the elevation map package

-In order to run the CPG code and Visualiztion tool: **roslaunch xMonsterCPG m6_gazebo_cpg.launch**.
+In order to run the CPG code and Visualization tool: **roslaunch xMonsterCPG m6_gazebo_cpg.launch**.

 ## Authors